-Today’s recipe for baked swiss chicken is a family favorite.
+Today’s recipe for baked Swiss chicken is a family favorite.
 Everyone loves this dish.
 It’s simple to make and only requires 6 ingredients that I usually always have on hand.
 It’s also nice enough to serve to guests.
 You can’t lose with this one!
-I’m not even sure where I got this one.
-However, I’ve had it for years and love it.
+I’ve had it for years and love it.

 Baked Swiss Chicken